solo-s/macOS-vector-cursors/README.md

 [![Preview](https://github.com/e1ectron/macOS-vector-cursors/raw/master/preview.jpg)](https://github.com/e1ectron/macOS-vector-cursors/releases/latest)

 I start this project, because all we use cursors for our projects, to show some objects in action (on hover, drag etc.).
-But I not found cursors, which completely much with native macOS and has a good quality shapes.
+But I not found cursors, which completely match with native macOS and has a good quality shapes.

 You can [download cursors in various formats](https://github.com/e1ectron/macOS-vector-cursors/releases/latest)